Key takeaways

 Get a SingleCare prescription discount card

 SingleCare negotiates directly with pharmacies to offer free coupons that could help save up to 80% on prescription medicines.
 You can’t use SingleCare and insurance together, but if a particular plan doesn’t cover Ozempic—or doesn’t cover a large percentage of the cost—a SingleCare prescription discount card could knock hundreds off the medication’s price right off the bat.
+Check the SingleCare website for Ozempic coupons to start saving today.

 Get it from a licensed healthcare provider

 Part of saving on Ozempic is ensuring you don’t get overcharged.
 “There are patients that go to these ‘medispas’ that don’t even have doctors on staff or on-site.
 And then they are getting price gouged,” Dr. Misra says. ”I have patients who were previously paying $250 dollars per injection at some of these places, and then they price-gouge them to $800 per weekly injection.”
 That’s why she recommends patients only get prescriptions for Ozempic or similar drugs from someone with a doctor of medicine degree (an MD) or a doctor of osteopathic medicine degree (a DO).
+They are most qualified to give you medical advice on the best treatment options for your condition.

-Look into the Medicare Extra Help program
+Look into Medicare Extra Help

 Enroll in Novo Nordisk’s Patient Assistance Program

-This Patient Assistance Program (PAP) helps uninsured people at or below 400% of the federal poverty level access Ozempic for free, as long as they meet all the eligibility requirements.
+The Novo Nordisk Patient Assistance Program (PAP) helps uninsured people at or below 400% of the federal poverty level access Ozempic for free, as long as they meet all the eligibility requirements.
 Besides meeting the income requirement, qualifying patients must not be enrolled in private insurance, Medicare, or any other federal, state, or government program.

 Ask questions